-2D Membrane Detection
+2.1 2D Membrane Detection

 The method developed here for neuron membrane detection extends previous work, which uses a series of ANN classifiers and image stencil neighborhood feature vectors to detect neuron membranes in 2D images (Jurrus et al. 2010).
 In that paper, membrane detection was limited to features within a 2D section.
-An example output from this algorithm is shown in Fig. 4b-d.
+An example output from this algorithm is shown in Figure 4(b)-(d).
 This work is extended here to train on information from neighboring sections, using the confidence from sequential sections.
 Given the anisotropic nature of the data, sequential sections have very poor membrane correspondence.
 To account for this, classified results representing the membrane probability image are registered and a 3D stencil that spans 3 sections is formed for training.
 Finally, tensor voting, a method for closing remaining gaps, is used.
 This provides significantly improved segmentation results over the original method (Jurrus et al. 2010).
-The output from these additional steps is shown in Fig. 4e and f.
-Quantitatively, the improvement of these new methods can be seen in Figs. 16, 17, 22 and 23.
+The output from these additional steps is shown in Figure 4(e)-(f).
+Quantitatively, the improvement of these new methods can be seen in Figures 16, 17, 22, and 23.

-Serial Neural Network Architecture
+2.1.1 Serial Neural Network Architecture

-In previous work, a serial classifier architecture was implemented that used a series of classifiers, each operating on input from the previous classifier, to incrementally gain knowledge of a large neighborhood (Jurrus et al. 2010; Paiva et al. 2010).
+In previous work, a serial classifier architecture was implemented that used a series of classifiers, each operating on input from the previous classifier, to incrementally gain knowledge of a large neighborhood (Jurrus et al. 2010; Paiva, Jurrus, and Tasdizen 2010).
 This architecture is particularly useful for two reasons.
 First, the data used for training requires no preprocessing with filter banks or statistics, and the classifier is trained directly on sampled image intensities.
 Second, by applying several classifiers in series, each classifier uses the classification context provided by the previous network to improve membrane detection accuracy.
 To initialize this architecture, the first classifier is trained only on image intensities.
 Each remaining classifier in the series then uses an input vector containing samples from the original image appended with the values from the output of the previous classifier, yielding a larger feature vector.
 While the desired output labels remain the same, each classifier is dependent on the information from the previous network and therefore must be trained sequentially.
 The output from each network is used to generate an image that represents the membrane probability map at that stage.
-Figure 5 demonstrates this flow of data between classifiers: MLis the classifier, I denotes the image, S represents the sampling of image intensities from the image using the stencil, and C denotes the output from the classifier, yielding the membrane detection.
-Since the serial classifier architecture is not specific to any classifier and given the success of ANNs for membrane detection (Mishchenko 2008; Jain et al. 2007), the classifier chosen for this architecture is a multilayer perceptron (MLP) ANN (shown in Fig. 6).
-An MLP is a feed-forward neural network which approximates a classification boundary with the use of nonlinearly
+Figure 5 demonstrates this flow of data between classifiers: ML is the classifier, I denotes the image, S represents the sampling of image intensities from the image using the stencil, and C denotes the output from the classifier, yielding the membrane detection.

+Since the serial classifier architecture is not specific to any classifier and given the success of ANNs for membrane detection (Mishchenko 2008; Jain et al. 2007), the classifier chosen for this architecture is a multilayer perceptron (MLP) ANN (shown in Figure 6).
+An MLP is a feed-forward neural network which approximates a classification boundary with the use of nonlinearly weighted inputs.
+The output of each processing element (PE) (each node of the ANN) is given as (Haykin 1999; Principe, Euliano, and Lefebvre 2000)